keikai/doc/tutorial/tutorial.md

     <version>${keikai.version}</version>
 </dependency>
 ```
-Please browse the repository to see the latest available verion.
+Please browse the repository to see the latest available version and specify it.

-For evaluation version, the version string appends with `-Eval` e.g. `5.1.1-Eval`.
+For evaluation version, the version string is appended with `-Eval` e.g. `5.1.1-Eval`.

-For official version, the version string contains version number only e.g. `5.1.1`.
+For official (paid) EE version, the version string contains version number only e.g. `5.1.1`.

-## Open Source Edition (ose)
+## Open Source Edition (OSE)
 Add the repository below:
 ```xml
 <repository>